nebari-dev/nebari/docs/source/04_how_to_guides/8_login_qhub_training.md

 # How to log in on QHub (training)

-This guide aims to explain to newcomers how to log in on the QHub server (for training purposes).
+This guide aims to explain to newcomers how to log in to Quansight's own QHub Training server (for training sessions).
+Your own organization's QHub is likely to have a different procedure.

 To access the training platform, you will need to:
 1. Register on [https://training.qhub.dev](https://training.qhub.dev).